Geodesic planes in a geometrically finite end and the halo of a measured lamination: Exotic roofs

-A sequence of leaf approximations $\{L_n\}$ is called \begin{itemize}[topsep=0mm, itemsep=0mm] \item \emph{exotic} if connecting $C_n$'s at $p_l$ in order and then straightening it gives an exotic ray; \item \emph{$f(d)$-separating} for some non-decreasing function $f$ if there exist constants $C>c>0$ so that the hyperbolic length of $l_n$ is between $ce^{-d_n}f(d_n)$ and $Ce^{-d_n}f(d_n)$; for convenience, \emph{at least} (resp.~\emph{at most}) $f(d)$-separating means only the lower bound (resp.~upper bound) holds; \item \emph{$g(d)$-good} if the transverse measure $\alpha_n$ is $O(g(d_n))$; \item \emph{CESAG} (short for compatibly exotic, separating, and good) if it is exotic, $f(d)$-separating and $g(d)$-good for some $f(d), g(d)$ so that $f(d_n)g(d_n)\to 0$. \end{itemize} To conceptualize the separating condition, we note the following lemma: \begin{lm} A sequence of inadmissible words as in the proof of Theorem~\ref{mainprime} in \S\ref{sec:general_proof} corresponds to a sequence of leaf segments that is at least $1$-separating, and at most $e^{d}$-separating. \end{lm} \begin{proof} Geometrically, inadmissibility means that flowing back $l_n$ (with both endpoints gliding on the leaves they rest on) meets the thick part of a complementary region before distance $d_n$ when it meets the starting point of the segment $L_n$.
-This clearly implies at least $1$-separating.
-Since the hyperbolic length of $l_n$ goes to zero, at most $e^{d}$-separation follows. \end{proof}
+A sequence of leaf approximations $\{L_n\}$ is called \begin{itemize}[topsep=0mm, itemsep=0mm] \item \emph{exotic} if connecting $C_n$'s at $p_l$ in order and then straightening it gives an exotic ray; \item \emph{$f(d)$-separating} for some non-decreasing function $f$ if there exist constants $C>c>0$ so that the hyperbolic length of $l_n$ is between $ce^{-d_n}f(d_n)$ and $Ce^{-d_n}f(d_n)$; for convenience, \emph{at least} (resp.~\emph{at most}) $f(d)$-separating means only the lower bound (resp.~upper bound) holds; \item \emph{$g(d)$-good} if the transverse measure $\alpha_n$ is $O(g(d_n))$; \item \emph{CESAG} (short for compatibly exotic, separating, and good) if it is exotic, $f(d)$-separating and $g(d)$-good for some $f(d), g(d)$ so that $f(d_n)g(d_n)\to 0$. \end{itemize} To conceptualize the separating condition, we note the following lemma: \begin{lm} An exotic sequence of leaf approximations is at most $e^d$-separating. \end{lm} \begin{proof} For the straightened ray to be exotic, we need the total transverse measure to be finite.
+Thus the transverse measure of $l_n$ goes to zero, and hence the hyperbolic length of $l_n$ goes to zero; at most $e^{d}$-separation follows. \end{proof} We remark that it is easy to construct an exotic sequence of leaf approximations.
+Indeed, in our construction of exotic rays in Part I (see the proof of Theorem~\ref{mainprime}), each inadmissible word can be represented by a leaf segment, followed by a crossing, and then another leaf segment.
+Gluing these words together may require additional crossings, but clearly we can obtain a sequence of leaf approximations.

 We have the following sufficient condition for the existence of an exotic roof: \begin{thm} Let $(\mathcal{L},\mu)$ be the bending lamination for an end $E_+$ of a quasifuchsian manifold $M$.
-Suppose $(\mathcal{L},\mu)$ has a CESAG sequence of leaf approximations, then there exist uncountably many exotic roofs for $E_+$. \end{thm}
+Suppose $(\mathcal{L},\mu)$ is minimal and irrational, and has a CESAG sequence of leaf approximations, then there exist uncountably many exotic roofs for $E_+$. \end{thm}

-Note that all measured laminations are $e^{d}-$separating, so any exotic and good leaf approximation as defined in the introduction (i.e. taking $\alpha_n=o(e^{-d_n})$) is CESAG.
+We again remark that a similar result holds if a minimal component of $\mathcal{L}$ has a CESAG sequence of leaf approximations.
+Since any exotic sequence of leaf approximations is at most $e^{d}-$separating, any exotic and good leaf approximation as defined in the introduction (i.e. taking $\alpha_n=o(e^{-d_n})$) is CESAG.

 The exotic roof in the proof of Theorem~\ref{thm: sufficient} will be constructed as the limit of support planes to lifts of leaf approximations.
 In particular, there is a geodesic ray going to infinity towards the unique point where the exotic roof meets the limit set, constructed by concatenating lifts of leaf approximations.
 The exotic property guarantees that this gives an exotic ray.
 As in Part~\ref{part:halo}, the abundance of choices gives uncountability.